 The program includes nine Leadership Day Sessions that offer focused leadership training, exciting behind-the-scenes tours, and engaging conversations with local leaders.
 Focus areas includeagriculture, business, entrepreneurship, education, government, health and human services, manufacturing, recreation, and tourism.
 Leadership topics include self-awareness, leading in a changing world, effective communication, dealing with crises, delivering feedback, team building, and decision making.

-Participants pictured front row, left to right: Blair Jeffress, Industrial Development Authority of Halifax County; Angela Scott, Hitachi Energy; Jerri Tuck, Brooks Lyon Funeral Home; Terri Rowland, Town of South Boston; Kelsey Owen, Benchmark Community Bank; Haider Ali, Hitachi Energy; Holly Covington, Virginia Farm Bureau; Kirsten Doss, Presto; and Grace Winegar, Halifax County Chamber of Commerce.
-Back Row, left to right: Nicole Spence Dockery, Sentara Halifax Regional Hospital; Laura Gosney, Southstone Recovery Center; Kyle Anderson, Huber Engineered Woods; Nathan Parker, Huber Engineered Woods; LaVerne Taylor, Southern Virginia Higher Education Center; Rodney Meadows, Hitachi Energy; Jamie Lynn Anderson Lindley, Rogers Heating and Cooling; Ben Owen, Department of Tourism; and Alisha Rice, Tri-County Community Action Agency.
-Not pictured: Keri Davis, Virginia International Raceway; Rosa Dunn, Southern Virginia Higher Education Center; and Raven Graham, Carter Bank & Trust.
+Participants pictured front row, left to right: Blair Jeffress, Industrial Development Authority of Halifax County; Angela Scott, Hitachi Energy; Jerri Tuck, Brooks Lyon Funeral Home; Kelsey Owen, Benchmark Community Bank; Haider Ali, Hitachi Energy; Holly Covington, Virginia Farm Bureau; Kirsten Doss, Foster Fuels; and Grace Winegar, Halifax County Chamber of Commerce.
+Back Row, left to right: Nicole Spence Dockery, Sentara Halifax Regional Hospital; Laura Gosney, Southstone Recovery Center; Kyle Anderson, Huber Engineered Woods; Nathan Parker, Huber Engineered Woods; LaVerne Taylor, Southern Virginia Higher Education Center; Jamie Lynn Anderson Lindley, Comfort Systems USA; Ben Owen, Department of Tourism; and Alisha Rice, Tri-County Community Action Agency.
+Not pictured: Lauren Crews, Hitachi Energy; Keri Davis, Virginia International Raceway; Rosa Dunn, Southern Virginia Higher Education Center; and Raven Graham, Carter Bank & Trust.

 Halifax Young Professionals and Entrepreneurs